edeykholt/signify-browser-extension/README.md

 * Communicates with KERIA.

 ### Browser Extension Action Icon/Button
-* Button and context menu appears after install in the upper-right corner of the browser.
+* Action button and context menu appears after install in the upper-right corner of the browser.
-* Icon and/or its overlay text may change depending on state or awaiting notifications.
+* Action Icon or its overlay text may change depending on state or awaiting notifications.
 * Used to indicate the user’s intent and permission to interact with the current browser page.

 ### Content Script